denten-books/plain-text/4-screen.md

 vocabulary.
 Painting and other forms of uninhibited representational conventions offer limitless expressive possibilities.
 The "language" of painting is infinite, in other words.
-Encoding, by contrast, reduces the universe of expressive possibilities to a limited set of salient "codes," like the alphabet.
+Encoding, by contrast, reduces the universe of expressive possibilities to a limited number of salient "codes," like the alphabet.
 These codes have a formal grammar and rules of composition.
 Although the expressive potential of written language is limitless, in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to nonsense, in a way that painting strictly cannot.